EMBARGOED UNTIL 00:01 HRS WEDNESDAY 11 NOVEMBER 2015

 Response to Cardiff University research findings on educational attainment of looked after children in Wales

-Fostering and adoption charity – The Adolescent and Children’s Trust (TACT Cymru), welcomes the research by Cardiff University on educational attainment of looked after children, and applauds the inclusive methods that have been used to capture the views and aspirations of children and young people.
+Fostering charity – The Adolescent and Children’s Trust (TACT Cymru), welcomes the research by Cardiff University on educational attainment of looked after children, and applauds the inclusive methods that have been used to capture the views and aspirations of children and young people.

 There are a number of issues and recommendations highlighted by the report that TACT Cymru fully acknowledges and supports:

 - Placement moves can be highly disruptive to a child’s education resulting in school moves, longer commutes and missed periods of their education.
 Care planning therefore needs to be sensitive to a child’s educational milestones, and educational needs should be prioritised when discussing moving children and young people to new foster care placements.

 - Many children in care are unable to fulfil their educational potential because they have unresolved emotional problems.
 Timely access to therapeutic support is essential for looked after children and care leavers.
 TACT would like to see better training and support for teachers and school support staff in understanding the needs of looked after children and how to promote their wellbeing as well as their educational attainment.

 - There has been a focus in recent years on developing the working relationships between different professionals and local services to better support looked after children to realise their educational aspirations.
 We fully support this move but would like to see a greater focus on the involvement of foster carers and adoptive parents.
 These carers have a detailed understanding of the needs of the children and young people in their care and therefore an important role to play in their education.
 Schools should actively seek to involve foster carers and adoptive parents in the development and monitoring of the Personal Education Plan (PEP).